What is Isotretinoin (Accutane)?

 How soon after my appointment will I be confirmed in the iPledge system?

 Our medical assistants try their best to confirm patients immediately after the appointment.
 However, most morning patients will be confirmed before 12 PM and afternoon patients will be confirmed by 4:30 PM.
 If there are extenuating circumstances that require confirmation immediately after your appointment, please let one of our medical assistants know at the beginning of your appointment and they will make every effort to accommodate your request.

 What products do you suggest to use in conjunction with Isotretinoin (Accutane)?

 Unless otherwise instructed, patients should not be using any topical acne medications while undergoing isotretinoin (Accutane) treatment.
 We strongly suggest using gentle, hydrating products.
 After years of experience, our providers have formulated a list of suggestions to help manage the most common side effect of dry skin.
-Please refer to our Dry Skin Care handout for those suggestions.

 I've been on Isotretinoin (Accutane) in the past, I think I may want to start the treatment again.
 What is the next step?
 Do I have a new iPledge number?